hackclub/hackclub/workshops/country-list-app/README.md

   }
 ```

-This is purposely to remove the default margin and padding of every element and to set the box-sizing to border-box which controls behaviour activities of every elements on the page.
-This prevent default addition of margin and padding to the width and height.
+This is purposely to remove the default margin and padding of every element and to set the box-sizing to border-box which controls behavior activities of every element on the page.
+This prevents the default addition of margin and padding to the width and height.

 - Styling Main Content area